 Don’t Force Them To Switch Channels

-Another high effort experience that drives disloyalty is asking customers to reach out to multiple places to get their issues resolved.
+Another high effort experience that drives customer churn is asking customers to reach out to multiple places to get their issues resolved.
 An example would be having a chat pop-up on your website that directs them to an FAQ page that then tells them to call a 1-800 number.

 Chasing down a resolution across many channels is seen by customers as a waste of time and could be prevented altogether.